Finely quasiconformal mappings

 The following theorem is a more general version of our main Theorem \ref{thm:main}.
-Note in particular that the function $K_f^{\mathrm{fine}}$ is not generally known to be measurable; in Theorem \ref{thm:main} measurability is an assumption implicitly contained in the fact that $K_f^{\mathrm{fine}}$ belongs to some $L^p$ class.
+Note in particular that the function $K_f^{\mathrm{fine}}$ is not generally known to be measurable; in Theorem \ref{thm:main} measurability is an assumption implicitly contained in the fact that $K_f^{\mathrm{fine}}\in L^{p^*/2}_{\loc}(\R^n)$.